skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Technology training]

 ##Mango Languages
-Lessons in 60-plus languages, including English with easy interactive tutorials, including some that use world-lanugague films.
+Lessons in 60-plus languages, including English.
+Includes specialty courses, such as medical Spanish, and full-lengh theatrical movies with subtitles and enhanced instruction.
 Download the Mango Languages app to use on mobile devices.
-[Languages]
+[Language learning]

 ##MasterFILE Premier from EBSCOhost
-Search for and read full-text articles from popular magazines and journals covering virtually every subject area of general interest.
+Search full-text articles from popular magazines and journals covering virtually every subject area of general interest.
 [Articles]

 ##MEDLINE from OCLC FirstSearch